The real reason your gums are bleeding

 See your dentist

-Your dentist is able to perform a detailed analysis of your teeth and what it may be that is effecting them.
-Subsequently you can be diagnosed and treated correctly.
+Your dentist is able to perform a detailed analysis of your teeth and what it may be that is affecting them.
+Subsequently, you can be diagnosed and treated correctly.
 Try to visit your dentist on a regular basis as a way of taking preventative measure and avoiding a situation where your gums may bleed.

 Bleeding gums can generally be maintained and go away on their own when taken care of.
 But, ensure to take care if any symptoms appear given things can change quickly and could result in gum disease.
 The best way to avoid gum disease is take the preventative measures like brushing, flossing and visiting a dentist regularly.
 Visit Collins Precision Dental here, or contact us on (03) 9654 5705.